jackrosenthal/kajiki/docs/templating-basics.rst

 templates:

  * Compiled templates are cached and only re-parsed when the template changes.
- * Several template tags such as `extends`, `import`, and `include` that require knowlege of other templates become enabled.
+ * Several template tags such as `extends`, `import`, and `include` that require knowledge of other templates become enabled.

 Using a template loader would look similar to the following::